 Working online from home as a proofreader is a great way to make a full-time living.
 If you find yourself constantly correcting grammar and errors in stuff your read in newspapers or online, a proofreading business may be perfect for you.
 In this article, you will see what it takes to get started and how you can find jobs as a freelance proofreader working online from home.

-A proofreader is basically checking documents for spelling and grammar errors as well as making sure that what is written flows naturally and is easy to understand for the reader.
+A proofreader is basically checking documents for spelling and grammar errors as well as making sure that what are written flows naturally and is easy to understand for the reader.
 There is an increasing demand for freelance proofreaders as more companies that publish books, websites, magazines, and manuals, etc. realize the importance of getting fresh eyes to proofread their material before it is released to the public.

 To get started you should set up a website to promote your services to potential clients.
 A good place to start offering your service is at freelance directories such as eLance.com, Guru.com, and iFreelance.com.
 There are also proofreading sites online such as TheProofreaders, SimplyEnglish, IvyLeagueProofreaders, and ProofreadNow that you can apply to as a proofreader.

 If you are just starting out without any experience it may be smart to offer your services at a low price in the beginning, but once you have some experience and your reputation increases you will be able to get up to $45 per hour.

 To train yourself to become a better freelance proofreader, start correcting errors and typos in random ads and articles online, in newspapers, and in magazines.
 You may even contact the author of the material and offer your service to them for free or at a very low cost and ask for their testimonial in return.
 Good testimonials from happy clients are one of the best ways to attract new clients.

 Another way to increase your skills is to print out documents as it is easier to spot errors and typos from paper than it is from the computer screen.
 Reading the document out loud to yourself is also an easy way to notice errors and get a feeling for the flow of the document.